-Asking people about their youth sports experiences can be a bit of a mixed bag.
-Some will say they always had great experiences, and that sports taught them to be resilient, respectful, and resourceful.
+When asked about their youth sports experiences, many people will report nothing but good things.
+Some will say they always had great experiences, and that sports molded them into resilient, respectful, and resourceful individuals.
 Others, will say youth sports destroyed their confidence, body image, and overall well-being.
 Most people lie somewhere in the middle, agreeing that youth sports provided valuable life lessons but also caused some harm.

 I reached out to a bunch of friends and my Instagram followers to ask about their youth sports experiences, and to see how they may have shaped their relationship with food and their bodies.
-Here is what they had to say:
+They said the following:

 - “I grew up in a larger body, and my coaches would always call me lazy and unmotivated to my face, despite doing the drills that everyone else was doing.
 Behind my back, their comments were even less kind.
 My confidence was shot for years.”